 HALT - Highly Accelerated Life Test HASS - Highly Accelerated Stress Screen

-HALT & HASS are unique, accelerated product reliability test methods focused on finding defects in products so they can be fixed before becoming expensive field issues.
+HALT & HASS are unique, accelerated product reliability testing methods focused on finding defects in products so they can be fixed before becoming expensive field issues.

 - Unique because HALT and HASS are different from traditional design verification testing - different goals, different stresses, different results.